mslonik/Hotstrings/README.md

 *Tips*: There are available other AutoHotkey tools which enable entering of accented letters (diacritics).
 To name just two:

-* [Diacritic.ahk] by mslonik (🐘): enable entering of accent / diacritic letters without touching of AltGr (right Alt key).
+* [Diacritic] by mslonik (🐘): enable entering of accent / diacritic letters without touching of AltGr (right Alt key).

 * [Accents] by Skrommel: press a key three times or more to apply accents.